nikkishukla123/guestra_backend/readme.md

 Tiered Pricing – Price based on usage duration

-The pricing logic is implemented inside a dedicated service:
+All pricing logic is handled inside a dedicated service:

 services/pricing.service.js

+Example

-Example: A meeting room might be ₹300 for 1 hour, but ₹500 for 2 hours.
-The system automatically picks the right "slab."
+A meeting room might cost:

+₹300 for up to 1 hour

+₹500 for up to 2 hours

+The system automatically picks the correct slab based on usage.

-📑 Key Features & Logic
+📑 Key Features & Business Logic
-1. Tax Inheritance
+🧾 Tax Inheritance

-I decided not to save tax on every single item.
-Instead, items "inherit" tax from their Category.
+Tax is not stored on every item.
+Instead, items inherit tax from their Category.

+Example:

-If the "Beverages" category has a 5% tax, every drink in that category automatically applies it.
+If the Beverages category has a 5% tax

+Every drink under it automatically applies 5%

+Why this approach?
-Why?
-If the government changes tax rates, you only update it in one place (the Category), not for 1,000 items.
+If tax rules change, you update it in one place instead of updating hundreds of items.

-2. Soft Delete
+🗑️ Soft Delete

-We don't actually delete data.
-We use an is_active flag.
+Data is never permanently deleted.

+Uses an is_active flag

-Setting is_active: false hides the item from the menu but keeps the data safe for historical records or reports.
+Setting is_active: false hides the item from the menu

+Useful for history, reports, and real-world safety

-3. The Price API
+🔍 Price Calculation API
+Endpoint
-GET /items/:id/price This endpoint gives you a full breakdown:
+GET /items/:id/price

+Returns

 Base Price